a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

+\- 2020-03-27 Abir Khan Hridoy reported a possible DoS vulnerability in the user email confirmation routine ($25)

 \- 2018-05-06  Ch Chakradhar (Spi3er) reported a catalog CSRF vulnerability ($30)

 \- 2018-03-02 Waqar Vicky reported a number of issues and received a $100 bounty: